 All right of way shall be acquired in the name of the Agency as easement if a partial acquisition and as fee if a whole acquisition is required.
-Consultant shall conduct negotiations, on behalf of the Agency, in good faith and in compliance with all federal and state laws and regulations and Agency policies and procedures.
-Consultant shall conduct negotiations for acquisition of real property based on Just Compensation issue by Agency.
+Consultant shall conduct negotiations, on behalf of the Agency, in

 Consultant shall consult with Agency to determine the extent to which Consultant will be responsible for clearing title encumbrances identified on the Preliminary Title Report or making the offer subject to clearing title encumbrances.
 Consultant shall present any requests for taking title subject to one or more outstanding interests to Agency for approval.
 Fee owners' and contract purchasers' ownership interests must be addressed.
 When impacted by the taking, lessees' interests must also be addressed.